sleetplayground/sleet_key/README.md

 ### Managing Keys
 - **Limited Access Keys**: Can be deleted through REF Finance
 - **Full Access Keys**: Can be managed through your wallet app

+### Key Creation Tool
+- Generate ed25519 keypairs for NEAR development and testing
+- Keypairs include both public and private keys
+- For development purposes only - not for creating NEAR accounts
+- Store generated private keys securely and never share them

 ### Important Safety Notes
 - Always maintain at least one full access key for your NEAR wallet account